CMoebus/PCMs_SICP.jl/README.md

 # PCMs_SICP.jl
 ## Learning Julia/Pluto.jl by Self-exploring SICP

+This is a personal learning-diary when exploring Julia by exploiing SICP.
+I used Lisp and especially Scheme regularly from time to time.
+I loved Scheme for its elegance and minimalism.
+But for production purposes in various scientic projects I had to use other languages for pragmatic reasons, like Fortran, Prolog, R, Javascript, Bugs, Stan, WebPPL and even Python.
+But I was always looking for a language as elegant as Scheme but with a greater usability and usefulness.
+Several year ago David Barber gave advice to give Julia a try.
+In the end I stumbled across the fascinating probabilistic programming languages Gen and Turing, both embedded in Julia.
+That was the starting point to deal with Julia to have a solid fundament for modeling in Gen and Turing.

 Here we present transpilations of SICP-Scheme-scripts into Julia as well as alternatives exploiting idiomatic JULIA constructs within a Pluto.jl-embedding.
 Pluto.jl offers reactive notebooks very suitable for educational purposes.

 We use Pluto.jl as a learning environment for self-guided learning Julia.
 The original SICP is expected to be the accompanying study-guide.
 All SICP-Scheme-scripts are reconstructed in Julia in a stepwise manner.
 Furthermore idiomatic Julia scripts are added to demonstrate solutions made possible by advanced Julia features.